 Before getting to the new attractions at Navy Pier, it’s worth diving into what this “people’s pier” has been in the past.
 It was first envisioned by Daniel Burnham in his legendary 1909 Plan of Chicago.
 Burnham called for it to be one of two public recreational piers near downtown.
 The other was to be at what is now Museum Campus.

-The pier was initially called Municipal Pier.
-It was constructed in 1914 as a mixed recreational and harbor facility.
+Initially called Municipal Pier, it was constructed in 1914 as a mixed recreational and harbor facility.
 The public could stroll and enjoy the lakeside views, and go to the ballroom at the pier’s end.
 Included in the plan were train tracks, office space, and warehouses to service both passenger ferries and freight traffic along Municipal Pier.
 It was renamed Navy Pier in honor of the naval servicemen of World War I in 1927.

 Over the decades, Navy Pier wound up being used for a wide variety of purposes as the harbor facilities moved and the public recreation space isolated out on the end of the pier was somewhat forgotten about.
 It was home to federal agencies in 1930s, a Naval pilot training center during World War II, and as the campus of the University of Illinois at Chicago from 1946-65.
 It even hosted conventions for decades.